 Friends in Africa

-Friends in Africa changes lives by providing medical and dental treatment, food programs and health education to the poor, sick and starving people in Senegal, Africa.
+Friends in Africa changes lives by providing medical & dental treatment, food programs, and health education to the poor, sick, and starving people in Senegal, Africa.

-Teams of volunteers from the United States, working with Senegalese physicians, dentists, nurses and pharmacists, conduct quarterly two-day clinics in the slums and remote villages surrounding Dakar.
+Teams of volunteers from the United States, working with Senegalese physicians, dentists, nurses, and pharmacists, conduct free quarterly two-day clinics in the slums and remote villages surrounding Dakar.

 It is simply not an option to leave these people and their needs behind.